 - Younger children can draw pictures of what they’re grateful for and then discuss with partners or groups.

 Have class-wide discussions about gratitude using gratitude journals at least 2-3 times a month.
 Consistently writing and talking about gratitude yields more positive thoughts and feelings, in turn increasing self-esteem.
-You can find a simple and easy-to-use gratitude journal in the Podcast Season 1 & 2 Activity Kit PDF.

 5. Goals Journal